For photos of events from 2019 onwards, kindly refer to our parish's official Facebook page.

 to them at the same time.
 Fr Aloysius also paid tribute to the youth who participated in the Grow to Glow programme for SPM leavers and presented them with their certificates as well.

-Lastly, Fr Aloysius paid tribute to Bro Daniel, who will be leaving SMC in a few days time.
+Lastly, Fr Aloysius paid tribute to Bro Daniel Abela, who will be leaving SMC in a few days time.
 Bro Daniel has been a true blessing to our parish in the 3 months that he's been here and

 his presence will be greatly missed.
 He has endeared himself to the youth and parishioners, actively immersing himself in the liturgical and outreach activities of our parish.
 He even conducted a service partially in Mandarin